tryingsomestuff/Minic/README.md

 * 0.47 : clean up, try uci support
 * 0.48 : some evaluation features about Pawn
 * 0.49 : more pawn features
-* 0.50 : more rook and pawn features
+* 0.50 : more rook and pawn features (new Win32 releases)

 ## Thanks